Renaissance Hotels: History

 The first Ramada Renaissance Hotel, now a Radisson, opened in 1981 in Aurora, Colorado.

 Renaissance Hotels was founded in 1981 as Ramada Renaissance, an upscale division of Ramada Inns.
 The first property was located in Aurora, Colorado, outside Denver.
 Ramada's hotels and restaurants were sold to Hong Kong–based New World Development Ltd. in 1989 for $540 million.
-New World divided the Renaissance Hotels brand into a separate chain and developed Renaissance and Ramada as independent hotel brands. (the U.S. rights to the Ramada name were sold to Prime Hospitality), and the former Ramada Corp. was renamed Aztar Corp.
+New World divided the Renaissance Hotels brand into a separate chain and developed Renaissance and Ramada as independent hotel brands; the U.S. rights to the Ramada name were sold to Prime Hospitality, and the former Ramada Corp. was renamed Aztar Corp.

-In 1993, New World Development acquired the Stouffer Hotels & Resorts (40 Hotels) chain from Nestle for an estimated $1.5 billion, New World Development licensed the Stouffer Hotels brand for three years and 28 U.S. Stouffer properties were reflagged as Stouffer Renaissance during a transitional period lasting until 1996.
+In 1993, New World Development acquired the Stouffer Hotels & Resorts chain, comprising 40 hotels, from Nestle for an estimated $1.5 billion.
+New World Development licensed the Stouffer Hotels brand for three years, and 28 U.S. Stouffer properties were reflagged as Stouffer Renaissance during a transitional period lasting until 1996.
 The Stouffer Presidente hotels in Mexico became Inter-Continental hotels.

-On September 27, 1995, New World Development (NWD), took their management and franchising company public (listing on the New York Stock Exchange) and created a new company called Renaissance Hotel Group N.V.. which operated the New World, Renaissance & Ramada International hotel brands.
-New World Development retained ownership of many of the individual hotel structures through CTF Holdings, a private company owned by the Cheng family, the owner of NWD group.
+On September 27, 1995, New World Development (NWD) took its management and franchising company public, listing it on the New York Stock Exchange, and created a new company called Renaissance Hotel Group N.V..
+It operated the New World, Renaissance, and Ramada International hotel brands.
+New World Development retained ownership of many of the individual hotel structures through CTF Holdings, a private company owned by the Cheng family, the owner of the NWD group.

-On February 18, 1997, Marriott International bought the Renaissance Hotel Group N.V. for US$1 billion from NWD.
-The deal dramatically expanded Marriott's presence in fast-growing Asian markets.
-The Marriott announcement came only a few weeks after Renaissance Hotel Group N.V., tentatively agreed to be sold to rapidly expanding Doubletree Corp.
+On February 18, 1997, Marriott International bought Renaissance Hotel Group N.V. from NWD for US$1 billion.
+The deal expanded Marriott's presence in fast-growing Asian markets.
+The Marriott announcement came only a few weeks after Renaissance Hotel Group N.V. had tentatively agreed to be sold to the rapidly expanding Doubletree Corp.
 However, Marriott surpassed Doubletree's $890-million offer.
 The Marriott acquisition did not include the Stouffer Hotels brand.
 The Ramada International brand was included in the acquisition.

-Renaissance Hotel Group N.V. operated and franchised 150 hotels with 35 based in the United States.
-Marriott had 1,035 hotels based in the U.S. and 75 additional hotels operating outside of the U.S. The acquisition of the Renaissance and Ramada portfolio by Marriott expanded its footprint globally.
+Renaissance Hotel Group N.V. operated and franchised 150 hotels, 35 of them based in the United States.
+Marriott had 1,035 hotels based in the U.S. and 75 additional hotels operating outside the U.S. The acquisition of the Renaissance and Ramada portfolio by Marriott expanded its global footprint.
 In September 2004, Marriott sold the Ramada International brand to Cendant Corp., today known as Wyndham.